For information about the application timeline for each award, visit our deadline schedule

 The Udall Scholarship offers one year of funding to exceptional undergraduate students who are engaged in academic and advocacy work related to environmental sustainability or tribal policy.

 The Udall Foundation awards scholarships to college sophomores and juniors for leadership, public service, and commitment to issues related to American Indian nations or to the environment.
 In each application cycle, the Udall Foundation will award up to 50 scholarships of up to $7,000 each, and anticipates that at least 20 scholarships will be awarded in Tribal Public Policy and Native Health Care.
-The Udall scholarship honors the legacies of Morris Udall and Stewart Udall, whose careers had a significant impact on American Indian self-governance, health care, and the stewardship of public lands and natural resources.
+The Udall Scholarship honors the legacies of Morris Udall and Stewart Udall, whose careers had a significant impact on American Indian self-governance, health care, and the stewardship of public lands and natural resources.

-• OSD Opportunity Profile here
+• View OSD's Opportunity Profile here.

 Humanity in Action Fellowship